nataliamadridb/281-Assignments/Week 4/Idea 2_NMB.md

 - Auclert, A., Bardóczy, Z., Rognlie, M., & Straub, L. (2021). *Using the Sequence-Space Jacobian to Solve and Estimate Heterogeneous-Agent Models*.
 Econometrica, 89(5), 2375–2408.
 - Berger, D., Milbradt, K., Tourre, F., & Vavra, J. (2021). *Mortgage Prepayment and Path-Dependent Effects of Monetary Policy*.
 American Economic Review, 111(9), 2829–2878.
 - McKay, A., & Wieland, J. (2021). *Lumpy Durable Consumption Demand and the Limited Ammunition of Monetary Policy*.
 Econometrica, 89(3), 1115–1157.

+## Juan's thoughts.

+Interesting.
+Here again I'm a bit concern about the implementability of this idea.
+You would need credit bureau data (let's say through the CCP, and link that would mortgage refinancing information?
+Or is the credit bureau data enough?